vladimirfedorov/etcetera/docs/index.md

 - **classValue** a string or an array of strings representing CSS classes

-This function applies CSS classes in *classValue* to all elements in the array
+This function applies CSS classes in *classValue* string or array to all elements in the array

 ### .css() -> []